 We’ve all heard of the “chemical imbalance” explanation for mental illness.
 This terminology has served a purpose in making the argument that mental illness is actually an illness.
-However, it is a gross simplification of what’s actually going on in the brain.
-Lately I’ve read criticism of the chemical imbalance idea as being inaccurate, which makes me wonder if it’s terminology that’s no longer serving us.
+However, it is a gross simplification of mental illness in terms of what’s actually going on in the brain.
+Lately, I’ve read criticism of the chemical imbalance idea as being inaccurate, which makes me wonder if it’s terminology that’s no longer serving us.
 I’m going to focus on depression, as it’s probably the condition for which I’ve seen the chemical imbalance idea challenged the most.

 This chemical imbalance theory arose in the 1960’s, when it was hypothesized that a deficit in serotonin caused depression.
 According to Wikipedia, it began with observations with the drugs reserpine and isoniazid, and the way they affected monoamine neurotransmitters (the monoamines include serotonin, norepinephrine, and dopamine).
 The serotonin hypothesis fuelled further research and the development of new serotonergic drugs.
 These drugs proved to be effective, which reinforced the hypothesis.
 “Chemical imbalance” certainly captures the state of scientific understanding 50 years ago, but we’ve come a long way since then.